-- In a 10-inch cast iron skillet, cook the bacon over medium heat until cooked through and crispy, turning the bacon over with a fork as needed.
-Remove the bacon and drain on paper towel.
-Let it cool, then cut into half inch pieces and set aside.
+- Cook the bacon in a large skillet over medium heat until cooked through and crispy, turning the bacon over with a fork as needed.
+Remove the bacon and blot off excess grease with paper towel.
+Let it cool, then cut into half inch pieces or crumble and set aside.
 Drain the bacon fat from the skillet, then return 1 1/2 tablespoons of the fat to the skillet.

 - While the bacon is cooking, chop the onion and mince the garlic.
 Wash and cut the fresh okra or measure out the frozen.

-- Saute the onion in the bacon fat over medium high heat for a few minutes, stirring occasionally, then add the garlic and stir constantly for two minutes.
+- Heat the bacon fat over medium high heat, then saute the onion for a few minutes, stirring occasionally, then add the garlic and stir constantly for a minute.

-- Add the diced tomatoes, fresh okra, chicken broth, salt, and pepper.
-Cover the cast iron skillet with a lid or aluminum foil and bring to a boil.
-Turn it down to a simmer for 20 minutes, stirring occasionally with a large wooden spoon.
+- Add the diced tomatoes, okra, salt, and pepper.
+Cover the skillet with a lid, aluminum foil, or a small cookie sheet and bring to a boil.
+Turn the heat down to medium low and simmer for 20 minutes, stirring occasionally with a large wooden spoon.

 - Remove from the heat and transfer to a serving bowl.
-Stir in the crumbled bacon, or dish up individual servings and sprinkle the bacon on top as a garnish.
-Serve warm over whipped potatoes, rice, or as a side.
+Stir in the crumbled bacon, reserving some for garnish.
+Sprinkle the freshly chopped parsley on top for extra color and flavor.
+Serve warm over mashed potatoes, rice, or grits.

-- Choosing no salt added diced tomatoes, unsalted chicken broth, and low sodium bacon, will decrease the sodium significantly.
+- Choose no salt added diced tomatoes, unsalted chicken broth, and low sodium bacon for a lower sodium dish.